Honduras entry requirements for Iraq passport holders

 Return or onward ticket

-Immigration officers in Honduras routinely ask for a return or onward ticket.
-Have a printed or digital copy of your flight itinerary ready.
-Airlines may also request this before boarding.Required
+Immigration officers in Honduras routinely ask for proof of a return or onward flight.
+Have a printed or digital copy of your ticket ready to show at the border.Required

 Proof of accommodation